Skip to main content

 Why would you want to raise capital?

-Companies typically conduct capital raising to fund growth.
-The funds can be used for acquisition.
-This is a common practice among venture capital and private equity firms.
+Companies typically conduct raising to fund growth.
+The funds can be used for acquisition, a common practice among venture capital and private equity firms.
 The funds can also enable a business to expand by entering new markets or create value for customers by creating new products.
-Raisings can also be utilised to enable businesses to improve their balance sheets or improve daily operations.
+Raisings can also be used to improve businesses’ balance sheets or daily operations.

-Sometimes, businesses raise capital to rebalance the company’s capital structure.
+Sometimes, businesses raise capital to rebalance their capital structure.
 For example, a highly leveraged company can lower its debt-to-equity ratio by raising equity or issuing shares to rebalance its capital structure.
-This practice is common amongst public companies, where capital structure influences various valuation methods.
+This practice is common among public companies, where capital structure influences various valuation methods.

 Is raising capital good?